mnakao/ODP/README.md

 ```
 * [IN] nodes : Number of nodes in a graph
 * [IN] degree: Degree in a graph
-* [IN] num_degrees[nodes] : Specify NULL for a regular graph.
+* [IN] num_degrees : Specify NULL for a regular graph.
 Or specify the degrees in each vertex for a non-regular graph.
 * [IN] comm : MPI communicator

 ### Finalize